Canon 100D vs M3

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS M3 are two digital cameras that were announced, respectively, in March 2013 and February 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in March 2013 and February 2015.
 The 100D is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the M3 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the M3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is notably smaller (29 percent) than the Canon 100D.
 Moreover, the M3 is markedly lighter (10 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the M3 are weather-sealed.